KshitiAnilKumar/Ternary-resnet-cifar10/README.md

 ## Reproducibility

-To reproduce the experiments:

-1. Add the CIFAR-10 archive to the Kaggle environment as `cifar.zip`.
-2. Run the notebooks in the specified order.
+Run the notebooks in the order listed above.
-3. Use the provided training configuration and random seed.
-4. Use the best saved checkpoint from each stage for the following experiments.

 The experiments use a fixed random seed of: